ClimateCompatibleGrowth/GeoH2/README.md

 ___

 # Running GeoX with Snakemake
-Once you've done the repo setup and prepared your input data, you're ready to run GeoX!
+Once you've done the repository setup and prepared your input data, you're ready to run GeoX!

 This repository uses [Snakemake](https://snakemake.readthedocs.io/en/stable/) to automate its workflow (for a gentle introduction to Snakemake, see [Getting Started with Snakemake](https://carpentries-incubator.github.io/workflows-snakemake/) on The Carpentries Incubator).